Construction on Philadelphia Campus

 When visiting CHOP’s Philadelphia Campus, you'll notice construction activities taking place.
 These activities are associated with several ongoing projects that will help CHOP achieve its goal of providing world-class care to our patients and families by developing world-class facilities.
-Our campus is expanding to become a fully private-room institution — which we'll achieve by adding the Hub for Clinical Collaboration, a New Patient Tower, renovations to the Main Hospital and more!
+Our campus is expanding to become a fully private-room institution — which we'll achieve by adding the Hub for Clinical Collaboration, a New Patient Pavilion, renovations to the Main Hospital and more!

 A key initial component of this work is the Utility Relocation Project.
 Relocating necessary utilities will increase CHOP’s building system reliability as we prepare for future expansion of our facilities.
 Watch this video to learn more about the Utility Relocation Project.